pranavgithub1/Ethereum-Analysis/README.md

 From there I exported it to a Google Cloud Storage bucket in the form a multiple csv files, since the max export size for csv is 1gb.

 These files were then combined and I was able to download all the data to my PC.
 We will call this input data "transactions.csv".
 The total size of the data was about 2GB with 11,621,110 rows and 2,952,653 unique addresses represented.
 This does not seem like much, but the rows still have to be "unrolled" to have each row representing a single ethereum coin.
 This will drastically increase the size of the data.

 Pandas, the data science library for Python that I used, loads data fully into memory before working with it.
 Therefore memory was a constraint.
 2GB could be easily loaded into memory for me, but as mentioned the unrolling step would exceed memory.
 Therefore I had to process the data in chunks.
+This memory problem further justifies limiting this proof-of-concept to the first month of 2018.
+In addition, the program took a long time to run (5+ hours).
+The more data, the more time it would take to run, and the longer it woudl take to debug.

 At first I had tried processing the whole file at once, but the program always exceeded memory when unrolling.